ejanjoh/Math_Parser/README.md

 _**Expression** = Term [, {Operator, Term}];_

 The parser transform a mathematical string, given on infix notation, to a postfix notation (or reverse polish notation) and calculate the result.
-It removes potential white characters in the string and then tokenize it to its mathematical tokens or parts.
+It removes potential white characters in the string and tokenize it to its mathematical tokens or parts.
 The parser perform a syntax check based on the gramma production rules above and cast an exception if any syntax errors is found.
 The postfix notation is provided by the Shutting-Yard algorithm.
 Finally, not part of the parser, the result is calculated.

 1. Remove white from the input string